Cheesy Mexican Taco Casserole (Low Carb)

 - Grease a 9 x 9" baking or casserole dish.

-- Brown ground beef in a skillet with the onions and saute until the meat is browned.
+- Brown ground beef in a skillet with onion and green peppers.
+Saute until the meat is browned.
 Then, drain the ground beef.
 While doing that, steam the riced cauliflower in the microwave following package directions.

 - Add the ground beef back to the skillet with the cream cheese.
 Use a wooden spoon to 'cream' the beef and cream cheese together until it melts.
 This will ensure your meat sauce is nice and smooth without chunks of cream cheese.